harsh-agarwal/blelocpp/doubts.md

 4. What kind of a map is predict function returning in LogLikelhood estimation.
 I have an overview of it but not clear in that part.

+## Updates: 12 Jan 2019

+1. What do we mean by a global heading and a local heading?

+2. OrientationAdjuster.hpp
+    Line 101, 102 why cos by sin
+    How accuracy is the standard deviation (line 114)